 Baseline voltage analysis parallels the thermal analysis.
-It uses the same power flow and examines voltage criteria for all the same NERC P0, P1, P2, P3, P4, P5, P6 and P7 events.
+It uses the same power flow models for light load, summer and winter and examines voltage criteria for all the same NERC P0, P1, P2, P3, P4, P5, P6 and P7set of single and common mode outages events.

 Also, voltage criteria are examined for compliance.
 Analysis will simulate the expected automatic operation of existing and planned devices designed to provide steady state control of electrical system quantities when such devices impact the study area.
 Those devices may include equipment such as phase-shifting transformers, load tap changing transformers, and switched capacitors and inductors.

-PJM examines system performance for both a voltage drop criteria (where applicable) and a voltage magnitude criteria.
+-PJM examines system performance for both a voltage drop criteria (where applicable) and a voltage magnitude criteria.
 The voltage drop is calculated as the decrease in bus voltage from the initial steady state power flow to the post-contingency power flow.
 The post-contingency power flow is solved with generators holding a local generator bus voltage to a pre-contingency level consistent with specific Transmission Owner specifications.
 In most instances this is the pre-contingency generator bus voltage.
-Additionally, all phase shifters, transformer taps, switched shunts, and DC lines are locked for the post-contingency solution.
+Additionally, all phase shifters, transformer taps, switched shunts, and DC lines are locked for the post- contingency solution.
 SVC's are allowed to regulate and fast switched capacitors are enabled.